theappbusiness/accessibility-guidelines/README.md

 * [Consistent navigation](): Make sure that navigation controls that appear on multiple pages (like links in a header) look and behave consistently.

-* [Consistent feature names](): If a feature exists on multiple pages, make sure that it looks the same and is named consistently.
+* [Consistent feature names](): If a user interface component exists on multiple pages, make sure that the way it looks and the way it is named is consistent across pages.

 #### Help people avoid and correct mistakes